Creates a pinned site shortcut to the current webpage on the Windows Start menu.

 When the webpage is launched as a pinned site, the shortcut icon ("favicon") of the website is used as the pinned site taskbar icon, as well as providing a color hint for the Back and Forward buttons in the pinned site browser window.
-To learn how to create high-resolution site icons, see Customizing the site icon.)
+To learn how to create high-resolution site icons for Windows Internet Explorer 9, see Customizing the site icon.)

 |application-name||The name of the shortcut.
 The value of |